sarahcorkery/16S-Amplicon-Variant-Sequence-Processing-Pipeline/README.md

 Phyloseq and a set of other packages are required for this processing pipeline.
 These will allow us to produce high-quality graphs from our processed amplicon sequencing data.

-Installation instructions for phyloseq can be found at the following link:
+Installation instructions for phyloseq can be found at the following link.

 https://www.bioconductor.org/packages/release/bioc/html/phyloseq.html

-The following script from the installation link was pasted into the console to download phyloseq for this pipeline.
+The following script from the installation link was pasted into the console to download phyloseq.

 ```{r}
 if (!require("BiocManager", quietly = TRUE))